 Toolboxes come in all shapes and sizes.
-Their contents also vary, depending on the type of work the owner performs, but most contain a handful of the same basic devices: screwdrivers, hammers, wrenches, pliers, duct tape, etc.
+Their contents also vary, depending on the type of work the owner performs.
+Most contain a handful of the same basic devices: screwdrivers, hammers, wrenches, pliers, duct tape, etc.

 Workforce metrics, specifically those you want to include in your organizational chart, are the same way.
 Different companies may need different sets of metrics depending on their particular needs, but some metrics are essential to any business’s org chart.